ISAITB/docs-itb-ta/source/domainDashboard/index.rst

 .. note::
     **Automatic updates following test suite upload:** When uploading a test suite a series of automatic updates may take place (as described above).
-    If you manage your domain's entities manually through the test bed, uploading a test suite could overwrite your existing information.
+    If you manage domain entities manually through the test bed, uploading a test suite could overwrite your existing information.
 On the other hand it could be helpful to use the automatic update process if you choose to define everything in test suites.
 Either way make sure you are aware of what may occur automatically.
 In addition, keep in mind that this automatic update process **never deletes information** (with the exception of obsolete test cases).
 If you want to fully remove e.g. obsolete actors or endpoints you will need to do so through the test bed's interface.